 The Biscuit Fire’s large size was pre-determined

-While in overall acreage it’s said to be one of the largest fires in Oregon’s history, the Biscuit Fire’s ultimate area was pre-determined by the placement of fire lines along ridges and existing roads and through the agency’s burning of the national forest land between the fireline and the fire.
-On the east side alone, an independent study estimated 100,000-acres were “blackened” as a fire surpression strategy.
+While in overall acreage it’s said to be one of the largest fires in Oregon’s history, the Biscuit Fire’s ultimate area was pre-determined by the placement of fire lines, along ridges and existing roads, and through the agency’s burning of the national forest land between the pre-determined fireline and the actual fire.
+On the east side alone, an independent study estimated 100,000-acres were “blackened” as a fire suppression strategy.

-Nor were these deliberately ignited fires designed to mimic natural fires.
-They often burned hot and in several instances got out of control and required additional surpression activities and more fire lines.
+Nor were the deliberately ignited fires designed to mimic natural fires.
+They often burned hot and in several instances got out of control and required additional suppression activities and more fire lines.
 In an August 20, 2002 article, AP reported that the Forest Service was using helicopters to drop flammable ping pong balls (essentially napalm) on the scattered unburned islands in a 50,000-acre burnout area on the northeastern flank of the fire.
-Except for the initial lightning strikes, there was little natural about a significant part of the Biscuit Fire.
+In short, except for the initial lightning strikes, there was little natural about most of the Biscuit Fire.

 Two of the five July 13th fires were in the Kalmiopsis Wilderness.
 One of those, the Carter Fire, was contained at about 20 acres.
 The other, the Florence Fire, began in the same section where another lighting caused ignition in the year 2000 (the China Fire) was held to 5.2 acres at a cost of $22,000.